 In the case of Burrito Pie, all the ingredients of a burrito are laid out in a baking dish and cooked together.

 The only other distinction between the two is that I find making Burrito Pie much easier than making individual burritos.

-BONUS: Burrito Pie is very leftover friendly!
+BONUS: Burrito Pie is delicious when you make it but also very leftover friendly!

 How to make Burrito Pie

 In a skillet, brown a pound of ground beef.
 Once cooked through, add water, taco seasoning and salsa.
 Cook on low heat until thick, about 10 minutes.
 Remove from heat.

 Place black beans, salsa and seasoning in a microwave safe bowl.
 Cover and microwave on high for 2-3 minutes, until beans start to “pop.”